 Talcum Powder Ovarian Cancer Lawyer

-baby powderDuring the last forty years, scientists have studied the connection between using products containing talcum powder and certain cancers, such as ovarian cancer.
-Talcum powder is oftentimes applied to or used in the genital area in the form of baby or body powder or because it is present on sanitary napkins, condoms, or diaphragms.
-Because talcum or baby powder is most often used on infants between diaper changes, or for a woman’s personal hygiene, the powder has been found to travel inside the body via the vagina, irritating the genital tract, and settling inside the uterus, fallopian tubes, and the ovaries.
+During the last forty years, scientists have studied the connection between using talcum powder products and certain cancers, such as ovarian cancer.
+Talcum powder is often applied to or used in the genital area as baby or body powder or because it is present on sanitary napkins, condoms, or diaphragms.
+Because talcum or baby powder is most often used on infants between diaper changes or for a woman’s personal hygiene, the powder has been found to travel inside the body via the vagina, irritating the genital tract, and settling inside the uterus, fallopian tubes, and the ovaries.

-Some scientific studies have found that the use of talcum powder increases a woman’s risk for ovarian cancer by 20 to 30 percent.
+Some scientific studies have found that talcum powder increases a woman’s risk for ovarian cancer by 20 to 30 percent.
 Even particles of this talcum powder have been discovered in the lymph nodes or tumors of those with ovarian cancer, which only bolsters the connection between talcum powder and ovarian cancer.

 Potential Fatal Link